CarlTBarnes/Date-Time-Number-Tool/README.md

 ___
 ### Date Calculations

 Test various calculations using the DATE() function and/or entered dates or date serial numbers.
 This allows you to verify that passing out of range (Month, Day, Year) values to  DATE() function work as expected.
+All calculations show Date Serial Number and formatted Date.
+All show Day of Week Number (0-6) and Name (Sunday-Saturday) to assist with DOW type formulas e.g. find the first, next, or last Friday.

 ![Calc tab](images/readme2.png)